 We know that reading for pleasure can have important impacts on who people are.
-When we find the right author, genre, or characters to connect with(this will open in a new window), reading can transform our lives!
+When we find the right author, genre, or characters to connect with, reading can transform our lives!

 At Scottish Book Trust, we want to help inspire people to read for pleasure, to promote equality of access, and to connect people and organisations across Scotland.
 We hope this article can give you some pointers if you want to kickstart your reading but don't know where to begin.